doriordan/skuber/docs/GUIDE.md

 The model can be divided into categories which correspond to those in the Kubernetes API:

 - [Object kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#objects): These represent persistent entities in Kubernetes.
 All object kinds are mapped to case classes that extend the `ObjectResource` abstract class.
 The `ObjectResource` class defines the common fields, notably `metadata` (such as name, namespace, uid, labels etc.).
-The concrete classes extending ObjectResource typically define [spec and status](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status) nested fields whose classes are defined in the companion object (e.g. `Pod.Spec`, `ReplicationController.Status`).
+The concrete classes extending ObjectResource by convention usually define [spec and status](https://kubernetes.io/docs/concepts/overview/working-with-objects/#object-spec-and-status) nested fields whose classes are defined in the companion object (e.g. `Pod.Spec`, `ReplicationController.Status`).

 - [List kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#lists-and-simple-kinds): These represent lists of object resources, and in skuber are typically returned by one of the `list` API methods.
 All list kinds are mapped to a `ListResource[O]` case class supporting access to basic metadata and the object kind specific items in the list.